What is Sociology?

 Sociology majors conduct research and analyze data; they practice critical thinking and develop evidence-based arguments; and they gain a global perspective.
 The sociology curriculum also teaches students interpersonal skills such as:

 - working in small groups

 - communicating skillfully

 - developing and using leadership skills

 - working with people from diverse ethnic and cultural backgrounds

 Together, this proves to be valuable preparation for graduate study as well as a broad range of careers in business, education, research, and social services.
 For more information, see the undergraduate student resource section of the American Sociological Association’s website.

 If you are a student in the College of Letters and Science (L&S) and wish to declare a major in sociology, it is in your best interest to do so as soon as possible.
 If you are not currently in the College of Letters & Science, you will need to be admitted to L&S before you can declare.

-- If you are in L&S, please come in during drop-in hours for Ellen Jacobson, the undergraduate advisor.
-If you cannot make these walk-in times, you may email Ellen to make another appointment.
+- If you are in L&S, schedule an appointment with the undergraduate advisor Lyn Macgregor using this Starfish link.
 Please allow extra time as we will retrieve a current unofficial transcript and your DARS report for you prior to advising.
-If you cannot make these times, you may email Ellen to make other arrangements.
 During your meeting you will fill out an actual declaration.
 The meeting typically takes about 15 minutes.

-- If you change your plans, contact the undergraduate coordinator, Ted Babcock, and fill out a request to drop the major.
+- If you change your plans and decide not to major in Sociology, contact the undergraduate coordinator, Ted Babcock, and fill out a request to drop the major.